-Tranby - East Yorkshire is committed to ensuring that the necessary provision is made for every pupil within the school's community.
-The school celebrates the inclusive nature of the school and strives to meet the needs of all pupils including those with medical needs and conditions.
+Tranby is committed to ensuring that the necessary provision is made for every pupil within their schools' community.
+The School celebrates its inclusive nature and strives to meet the needs of all pupils including those with medical needs and conditions.

-Section 100 of The Children and Families Act 2014 places a duty on the governing body of each school to decide for supporting pupils with medical conditions.
-The Department of Education have produced statutory guidance 'Supporting Pupils at school with Medical Conditions' and we will have regard to this guidance when meeting this requirement.
+Section 100 of The Children and Families Act 2014 places a duty on the governing body of each school to make arrangements for supporting children with medical conditions.
+The Department of Education have produced statutory guidance 'Supporting Pupils with Medical Conditions' and we will have regard to this guidance when meeting this requirement.

-The school endeavours to ensure that pupils with medical conditions are properly supported so that they have full access to education, including school trips and physical education.
+The school endeavours to ensure that children with medical conditions are properly supported so that they have full access to education, including school trips and physical education.

-Each school will ensure that all medical information will be treated confidentially by the Headmistress and staff.
+Each school will ensure that all medical information will be treated confidentially by the Headteacher and staff.